lgoirandlopez/Goirand-Lopez_NBD2023/README.md

 - measwinddim : String, optional (default = 'fullwind').
 Selection of the dimension of the transformed data.
-  - If '1D', you will have one measure for each window: window participation (measoption='bin'), delay to NE if activity within the window (measoption='delay') or the date of activity within the window (measoption='date')
+  - If '1D', you will have one measure for each window: window participation (measoption='bin'), delay to NE if activity within the window (measoption='delay') or the date of activity within the window (measoption='date').
   - If 'fullwind', you will have measure for each frame of the choosen window : binarized activity (measoption='bin'), sparse delay to NE if activity and 0 else (measoption='delay') or sparse date of activity and 0 if not (measoption='date').